-Table 23: READ REGISTER Operations
+Table 25: READ REGISTER Operations

-Operation Name Description/Conditions READ STATUS REGISTER (05h) Can be read continuously and at any time, including during a PRO- READ FLAG STATUS REGISTER (70h) GRAM, ERASE, or WRITE operation.
-If one of these operations is in progress, checking the write in progress bit or P/E controller bit is rec- ommended before executing the command.
+Operation Name Description/Conditions Note READ STATUS REGISTER (05h) Can be read continuously and at any time, including during a PRO- READ FLAG STATUS REGISTER (70h) GRAM, ERASE, or WRITE operation.
+If one of these operations is in progress, checking the write in progress bit or P/E controller bit is recommended before executing the command.
 READ NONVOLATILE CONFIGURATION REGISTER (B5h) Can be read continuously.
 After all 16 bits of the register have been read, a 0 is output.
 All reserved fields output a value of 1.
-Note: The operation will have output data starting from the least significant byte.
-READ VOLATILE CONFIGURATION REGISTER (85h) When the register is read continuously, the same byte is output re- READ ENHANCED VOLATILE CONFIGURATION REGISTER (65h) peatedly.
+1 READ VOLATILE CONFIGURATION REGIS- TER (85h) When the register is read continuously, the same byte is output repeatedly.
+READ ENHANCED VOLATILE CONFIGURA- TION REGISTER (65h) READ EXTENDED ADDRESS REGISTER (C8h)